AQNZ Women of Aquaculture Aotearoa Awards

 WoAA Excellence Award

-Demonstrated growth and development in a role or field.
+• Clear growth and development in a role or field

-Consistent high performance, results with impact and reliability.
+• Consistent high performance and reliable results with impact

 Why Awards?